The impact of shades on your homes efficiency

-With the changing season comes differences in how your home functions.
-As the weather cools down, you may find some home deficiencies, like drafty windows or old caulking, impacting your home’s comfort levels and energy efficiency.
-If you notice a difference in the atmosphere of your home, you may need replacement windows (or replacement caulking).
+With every change of season comes differences in how your home functions.
+As the weather cools down, you may find certain home deficiencies, like drafty windows or old caulking, impacting your home’s comfort levels and energy efficiency.
+If you notice a difference in the atmosphere of your house, you may need replacement windows (or replacement caulking).
 But while you are looking for more efficient windows, there’s an often-overlooked piece that can help increase your energy efficiency and comfort now—appropriate shades and blinds.

-Shades or blinds on replacement windows have the potential to save you money on your monthly energy costs, especially during winter months in Cheyenne when temperatures get lower.
-The key to getting the most benefit from your shades and blinds is appropriate installation.
+Shades or blinds on replacement windows have the potential to save you money on your monthly energy costs, particularly during winter months in Cheyenne when temperatures get lower.
+The crucial piece to getting the most benefit from your shades and blinds is appropriate installation.
 It’s also vital to make these adjustments as the colder months approach:

-- North-facing windows – Your windows facing the north typically get the least amount of sunlight.
-It’s ideal to leave your shades closed on these windows because not much heat will be gained from sunlight.
+- North-facing windows – Your windows facing the north tend to get the least amount of sunlight.
+It’s ideal to keep your shades closed on these windows because not much heat will be gained from sunlight.

 - South-facing windows – The windows on the south side of your house offers some natural warmth from the sun during Cheyenne winters.
-Keep your shades open on your south windows for long periods of time because these windows provide the best chance of capturing some of the sun’s warmth.
+Keep your shades open on your south windows for extended periods of time because these windows offer the best chance of capturing some of the sun’s warmth.

 - East-facing windows – Keep your shades open on the east side of your home throughout the morning.